Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application to linear elasticity: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge funding by Shell-Stanford Collaborative Project on Digital Rock Physics 2.0 for supporting this research project.
+The authors acknowledge funding by the Shell-Stanford Collaborative Project on Digital Rock Physics 2.0 for supporting this research project.
 Additionally, we would like to thank the Stanford Research Computing Center for supporting our studies by providing computing resources.
+We wish to also thank the reviewers for their insightful comments and suggestions.